 An interim remedial measure (IRM) was completed in May 2016 on Block 132 Lot 11 that included the excavation of MGP impacted material on the Ole Hansen property.

-An additional IRM was completed in May 2017 on Block 103, Lot 27 that included the excavation of MGP impacted material. , two buildings were demolished on Block 131, Lots 1 and 2..
-A Remedial Action Work Plan has been submitted to the NJDEP In preparation for the proposed environmental remediation
+An additional IRM was completed in May 2017 on Block 103, Lot 27 that included the excavation of MGP impacted material.
+Two buildings were removed on Block 131, Lots 1 and 2.
+A Remedial Action Work Plan was submitted to the NJDEP.

 A. No. The City of Pleasantville public water supply is not affected.